aritraghsh09/GaMorNet/docs/source/usage_guide.rst

 Prediction Tables
 ^^^^^^^^^^^^^^^^^^
-The predicted probabilities (of being disk-dominated, bulge- dominated, or indeterminate) and the final classifications for all of the galaxies in the SDSS and CANDELS test sets in Ghosh et. al. (2020), as determined by GaMorNet, are made available as .txt files.
+The predicted probabilities (of being disk-dominated, bulge-dominated, or indeterminate) and the final classifications for all of the galaxies in the SDSS and CANDELS test sets of |Ghosh et. al. (2020)|_ are made available as `.txt` files.
 These tables are the full versions of Tables 4 and 6 in the paper.
 The appropriate sub-directories of the :ref:`ftp_server` are mentioned below:-

 *TFLearn*